-The main goal of the lab this week is to determine
+The main goal of lab this week is to determine

-which concept will be pursued for the remainder of the term.
+which concept your team will pursue for the remainder of the term.
 Once

-this decision is made, the team should organize, allocate resources,
+this decision is made, your team should organize, allocate resources,

 and begin working towards the assembly review and the technical